 If you are going through a same-sex separation or a same-sex divorce, it is vital to seek the advice of an experienced Virginia divorce lawyer.
-At Surovell Isaacs & Levy PLC, our lawyers sit down with our clients and explain what to expect during the same-sex divorce process.
+At Surovell Isaacs & Levy PLC, same-sex divorce attorney sits down with our clients and explains what to expect during the divorce process.
 Our legal team helps our clients understand the full extent of their rights as they go through the same-sex divorce process.
 We know that the divorce process can become contentious, and we fight hard for the rights of our clients throughout the same-sex divorce process.

 Going through a same-sex divorce can be challenging and complicated.
 Same-sex divorce laws are often state-specific.
 Each state has its own individualized same-sex marriage laws.
 This individualization can play an essential role in which court determines the length of a marriage, and which items are marital community property.
 Indeed, same-sex family law has evolved at a fast pace in recent years.
 When a same-sex couple entered into a civil union and later entered into a Virginia marriage, additional legal issues might arise.
 Child custody issues and long-term cohabitation can add challenges when it comes to same-sex divorce.

 Same-sex marriage and divorce became legal in 2014.
 Before the legalization of same-sex marriage, same-sex couples in Virginia would often need to file as many as three civil lawsuits to resolve legal issues related to their separation.
 In many cases, one party would need to file a partition lawsuit in Virginia Circuit Court to split up any real estate owned by both partners.